digitaltrails/vdu_controls/Lux-metering.md

 ------------------------------------------

-If you don't wish to build an Arduino based solution, you may be able to use a webcam to achieve an usable metering values.
+If you don't wish to build an Arduino based solution, you may be able to use a webcam to achieve usable metering values.

 I've developed two scripts: